lanzv/Multilingual-emrQA/README.md

-### `run_alignment.py`
+### `02_run_alignment.py`

-The script `run_alignment.py` aligns answer spans from the original **emrQA** dataset to the translated paragraphs and questions.
+The script `02_run_alignment.py` aligns answer spans from the original **emrQA** dataset to the translated paragraphs and questions.
 It computes alignment scores and confidence values for each aligned answer.
+The input file here is the output file from the previous stage `01_run_translation.py` (e.g. `./data/translations/medication_cs.json`) and the original dataset `./data/data.json`.
+The output file of this `02_run_alignment.py` script has then exactly the same format as `medication_cs.json` from previous stage.
+The only difference is that answers are now projected to the current translated paragraphs and also that each answer object containing fields `text` and `answer_start` also contains field `"scores": {"exact_match": .., "exact_submatch": .., "f1": .., "f1_span": .., .."` computed from the unsupervised forward-backward substring alignment evaluation method used for the filtration in the following stages `03_run_report_qa.py` and `04_run_report_qa.py`.

 #### Arguments